instana/otel-dc/docs/developer/new-db.md

 A general idea to support a new Data Collector is to extends the AbstractDbDc class.
 By doing this, you can easily support all predefined [Semantic Conventions](https://github.com/instana/otel-database-dc/tree/main/docs/semconv).
 You can also add your own custom metrics.
 Please refer to [code here](https://github.com/instana/otel-database-dc/blob/main/src/main/java/com/instana/dc/rdb/impl/DamengDc.java) as a good example.
-The second step is to add one line like [what DaMeng does to register a new Data Collector](https://github.com/instana/otel-database-dc/blob/main/src/main/java/com/instana/dc/rdb/impl/DbDcRegistry.java#L17) with a new name of `db.system`.
+The second step is to add one line like [How to register a new Data Collector named Dameng](https://github.com/instana/otel-database-dc/blob/main/src/main/java/com/instana/dc/rdb/impl/DbDcRegistry.java#L17) with a new name of `db.system`.
 Then the Data Collector is available to users.
 If you revise the `db.system` parameter of the configuration file `config/config.yaml` to be the new name of `db.system`, then the new Data Collector is in use.